ilovekharkiv/EPAM/Homework #2. Databases.md

 17.2 Let's dive into container and open MongoDB Shell
 ![This is a alt text.](/Screenshots/016.png "mongosh")

 ### 18. Create a collection.
 Use db.createCollection to create a collection.
 I'll leave the subject up to you.
-Run show dbs and show collections to view your database and collections.
+Run show dbs and show collections to view your database and collections

 Let's create a collection
 ```bash